 The Copper Creek Villas & Cabins at Disney’s Wilderness Lodge are the newest Disney Vacation Club resort at Walt Disney World.
 In this review, we’ll share photos from our recent stay in the waterfront Cascade Cabins, share whether it’s worth the exorbitant amount of DVC points (or money), and discuss how it compares to the Bora Bora Bungalows at Disney’s Polynesian Village Resort.

-First, we should note that the fine folks at DVC Rental Store (a sponsor of the site) invited us to stay with their families for two-nights at the Cascade Cabins.
+For this stay, our friends invited us to join their families for two-nights at the Cascade Cabins.
 Sensing that this might be our only opportunity to ever experience the cabins, we jumped at the chance.
 Although the Disney Tourist Blog empire has numerous liquid assets (a priceless collection of rare POG Slammers and tie-dyed Beanie Babies), our war chest does not have quite enough DVC points to swing even a single night’s stay at the Cascade Cabins.

 The good news here is that our impression of the Cascade Cabins is not a matter of the Bora Bora Bungalows lowering the bar so much that these cabins were easily able to trip over it.
 The Cascade Cabins at Wilderness Lodge are flat-out good, the perfect melding of a rustic style with elegance and luxury.

 I’ll get back to this because this melding is more than just buzzword lingo, and is something that really impressed me.
 First, let’s take a look around the cabin…

 I’m not going to go through and give a blow by blow account of the cabin.
 To summarize (top to bottom in the photos), there’s a bedroom by the front of the cabin, a master bedroom with private bath, second bathroom (with separate rooms for the toilet and shower), and the main living area consisting of the kitchen, dining room, and living room.